 Basel II was originally published in mid-2004, but national implementation was delayed significantly.
 In the EU, Basel II was implemented by the Banking Regulation and Capital Adequacy Regulation (forming together the Capital Requirements Directive, CRD) and transposed into national law by the end of 2006.
-There were other jurisdictions which delayed implementation further, so that in the financial crisis of 2008, Basel II was not implemented globally.
+There were other jurisdictions which delayed implementation further, so that by the 2007-08 financial crisis, Basel II had not been implemented globally.
 Basel III was agreed upon in early 2011 and has so far not been universally and fully implemented on a global level.